MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 There are a couple things going on here:

 - You check if more than a tenth of a second has passed since the last touch.
 If so apply an angular rotation impulse to tip the bunny over.
-- You apply a clamp to the *Z-Rotation* to ensure the bunny says within the range we want.
+- You apply a clamp to the *Z-Rotation* to ensure the bunny stays within the range we want.
 - You apply a clamp to the *angularVelocity* to ensure the value does not get out of control.
 - You add the *delta* (change in time) to the *sinceTouch* value to capture how much time has passed since the last touch event.